Steve Lombardi

 Steven Kenneth Lombardi (born April 18, 1961) is an American professional wrestler and road agent, better known by his ring name, the Brooklyn Brawler.
-He is currently signed to Major League Wrestling (MLW), where he performs as an on-screen personality and promoter under the ring name Kimchee.
+He is signed to Major League Wrestling (MLW), where he performs as an on-screen personality and promoter under the ring name Kimchee.
 He is best known for his tenure in WWE, as well as several independent promotions.

 Early life

 Lombardi studied biochemistry at St. Francis College prior to his wrestling career.